 Article VI.
 Terms of Officers

 Section 1.
-The President, Vice-President, Secretary and Treasurer shall hold office for a term of three years commencing on the date of their common date election.
+The President, Vice-Presidents, Secretary, and Treasurer shall hold office for three years commencing on their common date election.

 Section 2.
 In accordance with the PASS constitution, Chapter Officers must be members in good standing.

-In the event a Chapter Officer is temporarily absent (less than 60 days) the Chapter Executive Board shall appoint an "interim" officer for the term of the officer's absence; unless the absent officer is the President, in which case the Vice-President shall assume the President's duties for the term of the absence per Article IV, Section 3.
+In the event a Chapter Officer is temporarily absent (less than 90 days) the Chapter Executive Board shall appoint an "interim" officer for the term of the officer's absence.

-In the event a Chapter Officer is absent for more than 60 days, the officer's position shall be considered vacant.
+In the event a Chapter Officer is absent for more than 90 days, the officer's position shall be considered vacant.

 Section 3.

-In the event of a vacancy in the office of the President, the Vice President will assume the role until the next Chapter election.
+In the event of a vacancy in the office of the President, the executive board shall hold a special meeting to appoint a President.
+The appointed person will assume the role of the President until the next Chapter election.

 The President shall call a special meeting of the Executive Board to fill any other vacancy within the Executive Board as soon as practicable.

 Article VII.
 Impeachment of Officers